l3uddz/traktarr/README.md

   Add multiple movies to Radarr.

 Options:
   -t, --list-type TEXT            Trakt list to process.
-For example, anticipated, trending,
+For example, 'anticipated', 'trending',
-                                  popular, boxoffice, person, watched, recommended, played,
+                                  'popular', 'person', 'watched', 'played', 'recommended',
-                                  watchlist or any URL to a list  [required] -l, --add-limit INTEGER         Limit number of movies added to Radarr.  [default: 0] -d, --add-delay FLOAT           Seconds between each add request to Radarr.  [default: 2.5] -s, --sort [rating|release|votes]
+                                  'watchlist', or any URL to a list  [required] -l, --add-limit INTEGER         Limit number of movies added to Radarr.
+  -d, --add-delay FLOAT           Seconds between each add request to Radarr.  [default: 2.5] -s, --sort [rating|release|votes]
-                                  Sort list to process.  [default: votes] -r, --rating INTEGER            Set a minimum rating threshold (according to Rotten Tomatoes) -g, --genre TEXT                Only add movies from this genre to Radarr.
+                                  Sort list to process.  [default: votes] -r, --rating INTEGER            Set a minimum Rotten Tomatoes score.
+  -g, --genre TEXT                Only add movies from this genre to Radarr.
+Use 'ignore' to add
+                                  movies from any genre, including ones with no genre specified.
   -f, --folder TEXT               Add movies with this root folder to Radarr.
   -ma, --minimum-availability [announced|in_cinemas|released|predb]
                                   Add movies with this minimum availability to Radarr.
+Default is 'released'.
   -a, --actor TEXT                Only add movies from this actor to Radarr.
+Requires the 'person'
+                                  list.
+  --include-non-acting-roles      Include non-acting roles such as 'As Himself', 'Narrator', etc.
+                                  Requires the 'person' list option with the 'actor' argument.
   --no-search                     Disable search when adding movies to Radarr.
   --notifications                 Send notifications.
   --authenticate-user TEXT        Specify which user to authenticate with to retrieve Trakt lists.